hallmar/Eurorack-Modules/Fjöl/readme.md

 <p align="center"><img src="/Fjöl/Documentation/fjöl.png"  width="543" height="761"></p>

-Current hardware uses a high quality 16bit/44.1kHz DAC(CD4334).
+Current hardware uses a high quality DAC(PCM5100) with 16bit/44.1kHz quality.

 It has MIDI IN and MIDI OUT/THRU.
 It uses the Arturia Standard for DIN to stereo jack, so type B midi.